 The Reality Check: In-House Challenges

-Now here’s where it gets more interesting – and where most local Perth businesses start to realise that assembling an in-house marketing powerhouse isn’t as simple as they think.
-None of this is necessarily a deal-breaker, but it is nothing less than a reality check you will have to account for in making up your mind.
+Now here’s where it gets more intriguing, and most local Perth businesses start to realise that assembling an in-house marketing powerhouse isn’t as simple as they think.
+This isn’t a deal-breaker, but it is a reality check you must consider before deciding.

 - The Hiring Nightmare

 To be truthful, finding talented digital marketers in Perth can be a challenge.
 You need someone who gets SEO, Google Ads, social media marketing, content creation, analytics and probably web design as well.
-It’s the choice between one very expensive unicorn or a few specialists – and both might be a stretch for most budgets.
+Choosing between a single, high-priced unicorn or a team of specialists may prove to be prohibitive for most budgets.

 - The Learning Curve Problem